 Low Personal Credit Score

 When assessing applications, lenders will review the business owners’ personal finances, including their credit scores.
-If you have insufficient credit history or bad credit (FICO® score of 580 or less), your business loan application will likely be flagged as “high risk” by lenders.
+If you have an insufficient credit history or bad credit—which is a FICO score of 580 or less—your business loan application can be flagged as “high risk” by lenders.

 Low Annual Revenue

 A business’s annual revenue is a reliable indicator of creditworthiness.
-Simply put, if your business is bringing in consistent income, you’re more likely to meet debt obligations.
+If your business generates consistent income, you’re more likely to meet debt obligations.
 As such, many lenders set strict minimum annual revenue requirements.
-If your business falls below these thresholds, you’ll likely be considered a high risk applicant.
+If your business falls below these thresholds, you could be considered a high risk applicant.

 Limited Business History

 How Do High Risk Commercial Lenders Offset Risk?

-Armed with this insight, alternative lenders make data-driven decisions as to who they will and will not lend to.
-As such, many high-risk business owners now have viable capital options when in previous years, they did not — though they will have to pay for this access.
+Armed with this information, alternative lenders make data-driven decisions about applicants.
+As such, many high risk business owners now have viable capital options that weren’t available in previous years.